 What is a Bathroom Remodel Loan?

-of money upfront and can use it toward the labor and material costs associated
+A bathroom remodel loan is what it sounds like: a personal loan that’s intended to finance a bathroom remodel.
+You’ll receive a lump sum of money upfront and can use it toward the labor and material costs associated with a bathroom remodel.

 How Much Does it Cost to Finance a Bathroom Remodel?